-Johannes Graf and his family arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Johann Gottfried Seelender.
+Johannes Graf, a farmer, his wife Anna, and children (Johann, age 16; Christian, age 14; Elisabeth, age 7) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Johann Gottfried Seelender.

 They settled in the Volga German colony of Dehler on 1 July 1767 and are recorded there on the 1767 census in Household No. 2.